Welcome to the Premier Website for Professional Business Analysis

 3. Operating Expenses - General & Administrative (G&A)

 These are essential expenses for running the firm's core line of business.
-G&A expenses may include such things as:
+G&A expenses may, therefore, include such things as:

 Categories "2" and "3" above sometimes appear as a single heading Selling, General and administrative expenses (SG&A).
-However, these expenses may also appear on the Income statement under a single heading "Operating expenses."
+These expenses appear on some Income statements all under a single heading "Operating expenses."

 4. Financial Expenses